 You should aim to study 50 new words and 10 grammar points a week.
 Make sure to have a notebook for every language you are studying.

 YOUR NOTEBOOK AND ORGANIZATION

-The most important aspect about studying casually (or studying intensively too for that matter) is organization.
-You will often have large gaps of time between your studying so you will need to make sure your dedicated language note book(s) is very organized, so you can easily pick up where you left off.
+The most important aspect of studying casually (or studying intensively too for that matter) is organization.
+You will often have large gaps of time between your studying so you will need to make sure your dedicated language notebook(s) is very organized, so you can easily pick up where you left off.

 It is important that you write down everything you learn in your lessons so that you can review them on the go.
 Make sure to get a notebook that will fit in your purse or bag so you can easily pull it out and review should you be on a train or waiting at the doctor’s office for an appointment.
 You may also use an iPad or something similar if that’s more convenient for you.
 Evernote is an excellent app for notetaking.
 I like to use about three pages per lesson.
 The first page is just the list of new vocabulary words and phrases; the second page is the grammar points covered including explanations and details about the usage and example sentences.
 The third page consists only of a blank page for writing out new vocab words about 5 times each.